RasmooL/deep-rl/README.md

-# dqn-tf
+# deep-rl

+Deep Reinforcement Learning in Tensorflow.
-Deep Q Networks implemented in Tensorflow, mainly aiming to reproduce results from subsequent papers.
-Features from some of these newer papers on deep reinforcement learning will hopefully be implemented in the future.
+Aiming to reproduce results from interesting papers.
+Features from some of the newer papers on deep reinforcement learning will hopefully be implemented soon.
+Later some personal novel techniques might be implemented

 Currently implemented:
 - Vanilla DQN